NeurodataWithoutBorders/nwb-guide/docs/tutorials/dataset_publication.rst

 Creating a Dandiset from the GUIDE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you do not already own a Dandiset on staging, you will need to create one.
-Press the Create New Dandiset button to open a pop-up that guides you through the required fields for Dandiset creation—particularly Title, Archive, Description, and License.
+Press the Create New Dandiset button to open a pop-up that guides you through the required fields for Dandiset creation—particularly Title, Archive (in this case, Development Server), Description, and License.

-For this tutorial, you'd select the Development Server.
-However, **when you publish your real data, you'll want to select the Main Archive.**

 Once this pop-up form is submitted, the Dandiset input will now contain your new Dandiset.